The model theory of the curve graph: The relational theory of

 Finally, consider the following class of moves: \begin{itemize} \item [($\mathrm{C}$)] Replacing a subsequence of the form $(D,D)$ by a word in $\wo(D)$. \end{itemize}

 We refer to all the operations listed above as \emph{elementary moves}.

-\begin{definition}[Reduced word] We say that $w$ is \emph{reduced} if it cannot be brought by a permutation to a word to which one of can be applied. \end{definition}
+\begin{definition}[Reduced word] We say that $w$ is \emph{reduced} if it cannot be transformed by a permutation to a word to which one of can be applied. \end{definition}

 \begin{definition}[Reduction of words, concatenation] We say that $w'$ is a \emph{reduct} of $w$ (equivalently, $w$ reduces to $w'$) if $w'$ can be obtained from $w$ by a successive application of elementary moves.
+If $w'$ is obtained from $w$ with at least one application one of the moves then we say that $w'$ is a \emph{strict reduct} of $w$.
 We say that $w$ reduces to $w'$ \emph{without cancellation} if it reduces to $w'$ without application of $(\mathrm{C})$.
 We write $[w]$ for the equivalence class of a reduced word up to permutations, and $w_1\simeq w_2$ with $w_2$ reduced if $w_1\in [w_2]$ without cancellation.
 Words $w_1$ and $w_2$ can be combined to a word $w_1w_2$ by \emph{concatenation}. \end{definition}

-The following observation follows from embedding words in a partially commutative monoid, and applying the solution to the word problem therein.
-The reader will find a discussion which implies this lemma in the proof of Lemma~\ref{surviving D} below. \begin{lemma}[Existence of reduced words] Up to permutation, there is a unique reduced word $w'$ that can be obtained from any given word $w\in\wo$, provided the reduction is performed without cancellation. \end{lemma}
+\begin{lemma}[Existence of reduced words] Up to permutation, there is a unique reduced word $w'$ that can be obtained from any given word $w\in\wo$, provided the reduction is performed without cancellation. \end{lemma}

+\begin{proof} This follows from a fairly straightforward induction on the length of $w$.
+The interested reader may find a detailed proof in Proposition 5.3 of~\cite{Baudisch-ample}. \end{proof}

 \begin{definition}[Partial order on words] We say that $w_{1}\preceq w_{2}$ if for some (possibly empty) collection of domains $\{D_1,\ldots,D_k\}$ appearing in $w_2$, we can replace each $D_i$ by a word in $\wo(D_i)$ and apply a permutation to obtain $w_1$. \end{definition}